lerna/lerna/README.md

 Any logs of a higher level than the setting are shown.
 The default is "info".

-#### --max-buffer [in-bytes]

-Set a max buffer length for each underlying process call.
-Useful for example when someone wants to import a repo with a larger amount of commits while running `lerna import`.
-In that case the built-in buffer length might not be sufficient.

 #### --no-sort

 By default, all tasks execute on packages in topologically sorted order as to respect the dependency relationships of the packages in question.
 Cycles are broken on a best-effort basis in a way not guaranteed to be consistent across Lerna invocations.